I am a Zivver admin

 User actions Type Set expiration period - Disable access by recipients Access control measure Set expiration period - Disable access by everyone Data deletion measure Direct access revocation - Disable access by recipients Access control measure Direct access revocation - Disable access by everyone Data deletion measure Remove a participant Access control measure Delete a conversation Access control measure Admin actions Type Set default expiration period - Disable access by recipients Access control measure Set default expiration period - Disable access by everyone Data deletion measure Disable a user account Access control measure Delete a user account Access control measure Delete an organization account Access control measure What happens when data is deleted

-This type physically deletes the messages and files of the user(s).
-Specifically, this operation removes these artifacts from the Zivver system.- All the encryption and decryption keys.
+With hard delete, the messages and files of the user(s) are physically deleted.
+Specifically, this operation removes these artifacts from the Zivver system.

 - The messages and all the files.

 Hard delete overwrites these objects with empty objects.
 This is to make sure that no information stays on the low- level hardware.
-This type is the default setting of Zivver.